AASF-IIITM/Contributing/README.md

 # Contributing to Repositories in Source-aasf
 So you're interested in contributing to Source-aasf?
 Excellent!
 We appreciate your invaluable input!
 We want to make contributing to our projects as easy and transparent as possible, whether it's:

-- Reporting a bug
+- Reporting a Bug
 - Discussing the current state of the code
-- Submitting a fix
+- Submitting a Fix
-- Proposing new features
+- Proposing new Features
-- Becoming a maintainer
+- Becoming a Maintainer

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.